-Despite the great number and range of policy changes proposed or published in the two years since we developed this strategy, the ambitious goals and objectives we set originally still deliver the scale of change necessary to stay at the forefront of sustainable business.
+Despite the great number and range of policy changes proposed or published in the four years since we developed this strategy, the ambitious goals and objectives we set originally still deliver the scale of change necessary to stay at the forefront of sustainable business although in some cases we have chosen to accelerate our ambition to deliver faster, in line with stakeholder expectations and the urgency of action to address the climate and biodiversity emergencies.

-Recent legislative, regulatory and governmental changes
+Recent UK legislative, regulatory and governmental changes

-Government Environmental Plans - Guided by the Committee on Climate Change Net Zero report, in the summer of 2019, UK and Devolved Parliaments went beyond the UK's existing commitment to an 80% reduction on 1990 emissions levels by legislating for net zero greenhouse gas emissions target dates of 2045 for Scotland, 2050 for UK and 95% by 2050 for Wales (against a 1990 baseline).
-In response, we are framing our business plans around delivery of Net Zero greenhouse gas emissions, both by enabling societal decarbonisation and by bringing our own impact.
+Government Net Zero Targets - In June 2021, the UK set new targets as part of the Carbon Budget Order 2021, following recommendations for the Climate Change Committee in their December 2020 Sixth Carbon Budget.
+The new law targets a 78% reduction in carbon emissions by 2035 in comparison to 1990 levels, and a net zero target of 2050.
+For the first time, a share of emissions from international flights and shipping will also be accounted for in the UK Carbon Budget.
+Previously, guided by the Committee on Climate Change Net Zero report, in the summer of 2019, UK and Devolved Parliaments legislated for net zero greenhouse gas emissions target dates of 2045 for Scotland, 2050 for UK and 95% by 2050 for Wales (against a 1990 baseline).
+In response, we are framing our business plans around delivery of Net Zero greenhouse gas emissions, both by enabling societal decarbonisation and by reducing our own impact.